PDAL/PDAL/doc/apps/translate.rst

 The ``translate`` command can be used for simple conversion of files based on their file extensions.
 It can also be used for constructing pipelines directly from the command-line.
-Processing is done with stream mode if possible.
+By default, processing is done in stream mode if possible, standard mode if not.

 ::